Victhereum/Victhereum/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web And App Developer and I am interested in developing new things which excite me a lot.
-I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)
+I'm a an enthusiastic and passionate programmer with over 2 years of experience using various programming languages and web frameworks to build and maintain websites and webapps.
+Experience in designing and developing sites from concept to roll out. grasp of various programming languages like C#, Python, JavaScript and framework options like ASP.NETCore, Django etc. including development platforms and security requirements. :)

 - 📫 How to reach me **tamsvictorisaac@gmail.com/tamsvictorisaac@outlook.com**